Grime music: Decline

 Grime did still have some success during this period, such as the popular Tempa T song "Next Hype" released in 2009.
 "Pow" by Lethal Bizzle was dubbed the 'unofficial song' of the 2010 student protests.
 The grime scene outside of London was also flourishing in the midlands, particularly in Birmingham.
 In 2008, GrimeForum was created by Hijj.
 The forum was a major platform for grime music at the time, providing a space for artists to promote themselves and a space for fans to discuss grime as a whole, something that was important to people outside of London due to the lack of information they had access to.
-Canadian artist Tre Mission credited the forums importance in his early growth.
+Canadian artist Tre Mission credited the forum's importance in his early growth.

 The lack of media attention towards grime, or any mainstream platforms that would reliably showcase grime, gave rise to internet platforms such as SB.TV (formed in 2006), Link Up TV (formed in 2008), and Grime Daily (formed in 2009, now known as GRM Daily).
 With their initial focus only on grime music (though this has since changed), these platforms provided an easy outlet for artists to funnel their music through and gain fame from, collectively creating an ecosystem that allows artists to easily record, produce, and release music to the masses without the need of support from traditional media or the music industry.

 In 2012, Charlie Sloth created "Fire in the Booth" on BBC 1Xtra (later moved to Apple Music).
 The show became a popular segment and granted grime MCs and UK hip-hop artists a large platform to showcase themselves.